 - Veterinarian

 - Veterinary Assistant or Technician

 - Marine Biologist

 - Farm Manager

 - Livestock Producer

 - Herdsman

 - Horse Trainer

 - Game Warden

 - Animal Scientist

 - Geneticist

 - Agriscience Teacher

 - Extension Agent

-- Artificial Insemination Technician
+- Artificial Insemination Technician,

-- Livestock Marketing Consultant
+- Livestock Marketing Consultant,

 - Zoologist

 The Animal Science & Management Pathway consists of four levels of hands-on instruction dealing with the animal science industry as it relates to agricultural animals.
 It is designed to explore the animal science industry and the food system of the United States in order to foster an understanding of the steps involved in producing livestock products for consumers, as well as cover food safety issues.
-Using classroom instruction and laboratory activities, this pathway will involve studying anatomy & physiology, behavior, genetics, reproduction, feeding, nutrition, production methods, and management practices, veterinary practices, selection, and marketing of economically important food animals and horses.
+Using classroom instruction and laboratory activities, this course will involve studying anatomy & physiology, behavior, genetics, reproduction, feeding, nutrition, production methods, and management practices, veterinary practices, selection, and marketing of economically important food animals and horses.
 The ethics of food animal production and current agricultural issues are also covered in each course.
-Students have the opportunity for hands-on instruction using large domestic animals housed on the school campus and may also extend their involvement with these animals through participating in livestock shows throughout the Mid-Atlantic region.
+Students have the opportunity for hands-on instruction using large domestic animals housed on the school campus, and may also extend their involvement with these animals through participating in livestock shows throughout the Mid-Atlantic region.
 Students are expected to maintain a year-long, Supervised Agriscience Experience (SAE) Program in each of the classes within the pathway.
-This hands-on project will be maintained by students outside of regular class time, and students apply classroom concepts in maintaining the project.